mparsakia/oxycleaned-duel-calc/README.md

 # oxycleaned
-A program for calculating OSRS duel arena staking win-loss simulations.
+A CLI program for simulating OSRS duels and reporting staking win-loss odds.

 --- Notes About the Program ---